aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ### ECS on Fargate (CodeDeploy blue-green deployments, outside of CloudFormation)

 The [codedeploy-blue-green](infra/codedeploy-blue-green/) folder contains an example of the configuration needed to setup and execute a [blue-green deployment with CodeDeploy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) directly: CodeDeploy appspec file, ECS task definition file, ECS service, CodeDeploy application definition, and CodeDeploy deployment group.

-The non-service infrastructure (load balancer, security groups, roles, etc) is modeled and provisioned with the [AWS CDK](https://github.com/awslabs/aws-cdk) and CloudFormation.
-In this example, the ECS service is initially created outside of CloudFormation, and all future deployments are done directly with CodeDeploy outside of CloudFormation.
+In this example, the infrastructure resources (load balancer, security groups, roles, etc) are modeled and provisioned with the [AWS CDK](https://github.com/awslabs/aws-cdk) and CloudFormation.
+The ECS service and CodeDeploy resources are created outside of CloudFormation using a script, and all future deployments to the ECS service are done directly with CodeDeploy outside of CloudFormation.
+Note that the setup of resources for this example cannot currently be done entirely with CloudFormation, unless custom CFN resources are used (see [this issue for details](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/483)).

 The [codedeploy-lifecycle-event-hooks](infra/codedeploy-lifecycle-event-hooks) folder contains an example of a pre-traffic CodeDeploy lifecycle event hook that is modeled and provisioned with CloudFormation and the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/).

 See the '[api-service-codedeploy-pipeline](../pipelines/src/api-service-codedeploy-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's ["ECS (Blue/Green)" deploy action](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-ECS), with the pipeline modeled using the AWS CDK.
 Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.